zachjs/sv2v/README.md

 ## Supported Features

 sv2v supports most synthesizable SystemVerilog features.
-Current notable exceptions include `export` and interface arrays.
+Current notable exceptions include `defparam` on interface instances and references to typedefs within interface instances.
 Assertions are also supported, but are simply dropped during conversion.

 If you find a bug or have a feature request, please create an issue.
 Preference will be given to issues which include examples or test cases.